phpList/phplist3/README.md

 <div><img src="https://www.phplist.com/site/images/readme-images/3.svg" width="20px"/> <strong>Copy the files from the tar file to your webroot.</strong></div>

-You can copy everything in the "lists" directory in the tar file to your website.
+You can copy everything in the `lists` directory in the tar file to your website.
 To facilitate future upgrades, ie to make it easier for you to simply copy everything I have now put the "configurable" files in their own directory.
 They reside in "lists/config".
 This is hopefully going to be the directory that you can